 Instagram’s changing algorithm has caused a whole lot of mixed feelings over the past few years.
 “Why are my posts not showing up on some users’ feeds?”
 Remember when the posts on your Instagram feed appeared in reverse-chronological order?
 This is one of the main challenges you may face if you decide to adapt this social media platform for your business.
 Every time the algorithm changes, you’ll need to reevaluate and alter your existing Instagram strategy (e.g. when to post).

 Difficult to Drive Traffic to Website

 Unlike Facebook, it is a little more difficult to drive traffic to your website using a social media platform like Instagram.
-While you can easily directly link to different webpages with each Facebook post, Instagram has not gotten to the stage yet where they’ve enabled clickable links for their posts.
-Other than the “swipe up” option for Instagram stories and the link in your bio, businesses are unable to use clickable links in their posts.
-If you include a link, users would have to copy and paste the URL into their web browser.
+While you can easily directly link to different webpages with each Facebook post, Instagram has not gotten to the stage yet where they’ve enabled clickable links for their feed posts.
+If you include a link in your feed post text, users would have to copy and paste the URL into their web browser.